Contents

 Of course, you want to try the authentic experience of riding in a traditional Venetian gondola, but they can be expensive.

-Take a traghetto to enjoy a gondola trip the local way.
 Because the Grand Canal is only crossed by four bridges, residents frequently need to get across without the hassle of the Vaporetto or the time to walk in the car-free city.

-Instead, they use a traghetto for the ease of going a short distance.
 It won’t have all of the stories from the guide on a touristy gondola trip, nor will it travel through small Venetian canals between islands.
-But, it will give you that genuine gondola ride on a budget!

 This is one of my best tips for visiting Venice on a budget.
 However, if you want to have the whole experience of a gondola ride, book this Grand Canal by Gondola with Commentary.